Things to do in the Adelaide Hills

 The most famous is the State Government’s Cleland Wildlife Park, which has been running since 1967.
 It has a limited number of enclosures and tries to keep animals in their natural environment.
 A number of koalas were moved here after the recent bushfires on Kangaroo Island.

-Another popular centre is Gorge Wildlife Park at Cudlee Creek, which is still operate by the same family that founded it in 1965.
+Another popular centre is Gorge Wildlife Park at Cudlee Creek, which is still operated by the same family that founded it in 1965.
 There are Australian animals like wombats, echidnas and dingos – and you’re also able to cuddle a koala here (although that’s not something I personally approve of).

 And there’s also the Warrawong Wildlife Sanctuary, which has a large area surrounded by a feral-proof fence.
 There are lots of native animals here and the park claims to have the only remaining platypus on mainland South Australia.